 I always wanted to be an artist.
 I loved drawing, and was attracted to anything creative.
 After a career as a public school teacher, I began my journey to become a watercolor artist.
 I enjoy being outside, and I have a strong attraction to plein air painting.
 Those impressions become the genesis for my abstractions of nature.

-My art has been exhibited in many juried shows including The de Young Open, de Young Museum (San Francisco, CA,) The Signature American Watermedia Exhibition, (Fallbrook, CA,) Yosemite Renaissance, Yosemite National Park Museum Gallery, "Aquarius - Pacific
+My paintings have been exhibited in many juried shows including The de Young Open, de Young Museum (San Francisco, CA;) The Signature American Watermedia Exhibition, (Fallbrook, CA;) Yosemite Renaissance, Yosemite National Park Museum Gallery; "Aquarius - Pacific

-Regional Exhibition," (San Luis Obispo, CA,) and the Fine Arts Juried Exhibit, Arts at the Port (Anacortes, WA.)
+Regional Exhibition," (San Luis Obispo Museum, CA;) and Arts at the Port Juried Fine Art Exhibit, (Anacortes, WA.)
 The John Muir Land Trust, The Museum of Northwest Art, (La Conner, WA,) City of Concord, CA

 (Office of the Mayor,) and other non-profit organizations have selected my work